DJLee68/Resume/README.md

   - Develop and Test with our own Image Compression way
   - Develop and improve conventional compression methods using neural networks
   - Apply novel mathmetical way to improve neural network

+- Aug.2021 ~ Present / Working as a Research & Engineering Intern in Naver Clova Face Team

+  - Applying Deep Learning to Human Face

 ## Experience
 ### Laboratory Experience